AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 ## Overview

-* Project charts are defined as instances of the {api:anychart.charts.Gantt}api:anychart.charts.Gantt{api}
+* Project charts are defined as instances of the {api:anychart.charts.Gantt}anychart.charts.Gantt{api}
  class.
 * The main [element](Elements) of the project chart is the [task](#tasks_\(actual\))...